pumarogie/pumarogie/README.md

 ## 🚀 what i'm building
 - [**mail-checker**](https://github.com/pumarogie/mail-checker): tool that checks the validity of emails in CSV, XLSX files
+- [**simple-compiler**](https://github.com/pumarogie/simple-compiler): A tree-walking interpreter in Go with functions, closures, arrays, hash maps, and dynamic typing - because sometimes you just need to understand how languages work under the hood
 - [**jagod**](coming soon): platform that provides verified Java programming feedback with adaptive difficulty calibration and personalized learning paths (still private repo)

 ## 🛠 my toolbox